sawyerwatts/cs488/README.md

 from `assets/` and generates `output.json`, which can then be imported into MongoDB.

-The general desgin for the MongoDB document is below.
+The general design for the MongoDB document is below.

     {
         location =